PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

   - Destination Address: `any`
   - Action: `Deny`

+- Commit to Panorama and Push to Devices
 - Generate inbound, outbound, and east/west traffic
 - Verify traffic is matching sub-interface based zones as expected

+> &#8505; If everything is configured correctly, only the Health Probes should be hitting the gwlb zone on the eth1 interface.
+The health probes are send from the GWLB directly to the VM-Series ENI, not through an endpoint or GENEVE.

 ## 3.21.
 Overlay Routing

 Overlay Routing enalbes the VM-Series to strip off the GENEVE encapsulation and use standard routing behavior to determine the next hop.
-Most commonly this is used as a method to maintain a separate Public or Internet facing zone for outbound traffic.
+Most commonly this is used for outbound Internet traffic.
 When the return traffic is received by VM-Series, it will be re-encapsulated and sent to the same endpoint where the session originated.

+Overlay allows the ability to use familiar inside -> outside zone based policies.
+With overlay enabled, you typically do not need separate endpoints (and sub-interface associations) for outbound and eastwest.

 We will update our existing infrastructure to use overlay routing.
 On the udpated diagram, you will see the changes on the right side where the NAT Gateways are replaced and instead an additional public interface and EIPs are attached to the VM-series.